What are trams exactly?

 People can still ride the trams which once carried Sydney people.
 They run each Wednesday and Sunday and every day for the last fortnight in school holidays when school students bring their families!

 Melbourne kept its trams and continued to expand and renew its network, becoming the largest tramway network in the world.
 Adelaide retained its line to Glenelg and in recent years, has begun re-establishing former lines once removed, by extending tram services further into the CBD, with possible other extensions in the future mooted.
 Newcastle, Perth, Hobart and Brisbane, all generally followed the same path Sydney did, with their tramway systems closing in the 1950’s and 60’s.

 Modern tramway/light rail revival

 Sydney returned to trams in 1997, with the opening of a modern light rail line from Central to Wentworth Park.
 Its popularity saw extensions to Lilyfield in 2000, and Dulwich Hill in 2014.
 Another line from Circular Quay out to Randwick opened in late 2019, with another branch to Kingsford opening in early 2020.
-Newcastle likewise, saw a return of trams in early 2019, with a modern line running from the new Newcastle Interchange rail station, along the former railway corridor, Hunter Street and Scott Street, to Newcastle Beach.
+Newcastle likewise, saw a return of trams in early 2019, with a modern line running from the Newcastle Interchange Rail Terminal, to Newcastle Beach.
 Parramatta will see trams reintroduced in 2023, with a line running from Westmead Hospital to Carlingford.
 In addition, cities such as Canberra and the Gold Coast have been introducing brand new systems not based on former tramway legacies, to great success.
 Internationally, over eighty cities around the world have been opening new tramlines in recent years.
 Athens for example, opened three very modern tram routes for their Olympic Games in 2004.